-We can check and change Screen Resolution in Windows 11 in two quick and easy ways – via Settings or using the Command-line.
+We can check and change Screen Resolution in Windows 11 in two quick and easy ways – via Settings or using PowerShell.
 We’ll explore this topic under the methods outlined below in this section.

 1] Check and change Screen Resolution via Settings app

 To check and change Screen Resolution via Settings app in Windows 11, do the following: